-Aren't I already covered by Medicare overseas?
+Doesn't Medicare already cover me overseas?
 Medicare will not cover you overseas.
 The Reciprocal Health Care Agreement will only cover you for some expenses in some countries, so you could still end up paying tens of thousands of dollars in medical bills.

-What's the risk of not having overseas medical expenses cover? finder.com.au publisher Will offers a real-life example: He broke his ankle while travelling in Lima, Peru.
+What's the risk of not having overseas medical expenses cover?
+Our friend, Will, offers a real-life example: He broke his ankle while travelling in Lima, Peru.
 Two weeks in hospital, surgery and flights home cost AUD$41,000.
 Find out just how much it costs to stay in different hospitals per day around the world.

 Travel insurance can cover you for more than just medical bills.
 Cancelled flights as well as lost, damaged or stolen luggage and valuables are frustrating and costly.
 Why risk losing thousands when you can cover yourself for as little as the cost of a few drinks?

 Is travel insurance compulsory?
 No, but you will be required to have travel insurance in order to gain entry into some countries, including Cuba, Bulgaria, the Czech Republic, Slovakia, Poland, Ukraine, Latvia, Lithuania and Estonia.

 Your credit card travel insurance might not be enough.
 The included insurance with your credit card can often have lower cover amounts, higher out-of-pocket excess amounts and exclude certain activities (such as skiing or adventure sports).
 Domestic travel is also generally not covered.
 Check out our list of pros and cons of buying standalone versus credit card travel insurance.